digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/guides/ingress_loadbalancer_migration.md

 - `service.kubernetes.io/do-loadbalancer-disown`, for controlling `ownership` of load balancers.
 - `kubernetes.digitalocean.com/load-balancer-id`, for specifying the load balancer `ID` you want to take ownership.

-In this guide, you will learn how to `migrate` an existing `DigitalOcean` load balancer from a previous `Ambassador` or `Nginx` installation to a new one.
+In this guide, you will learn how to `migrate` an existing `DigitalOcean` load balancer from a previous `Ambassador/Nginx` installation to a new one.
 Side by side examples will be provided for both `Ambassador` and `Nginx`.

 ## Prerequisites